hanrattyjen/CV/README.md

 #### Skills

-Got lots of awesome new skills.
+Gained lots of awesome new skills.
 My coding skills have jumped massively in the past 3 months, as well as my ability to learn.
 How I approach new problems and how I can communicate those to other people has improved so much and I'm much more comfortable expressing my ideas.

 Given how far I've come in the past 16 weeks, I'm very excited to see what I can achieve in the next 16 weeks, 16 months and beyond.